-For the Authority's majority of specialised buildings, the depreciated replacement cost method is used, adjusting for the associated depreciations.
+For the majority of Authority's specialised buildings, the depreciated replacement cost method is used, adjusting for the associated depreciations.
 As depreciation adjustments are considered as significant, unobservable inputs in nature, specialised buildings are classified as Level 3 fair value measurements.

-An independent valuation of the Authority's specialised land and specialised buildings was performed by the Valuer-General Victoria.
+An independent valuation of the Authority's specialised land and specialised buildings was performed by the Valuer-General Victoria in the 2014/15 financial year.
 The valuation was performed using the market approach adjusted for CSO.
-The effective date of the valuation is 30 June 2015.
+The effective date of the last valuation is 30 June 2015.